 The more you know about the institution you are applying for, the easier it will be to tailor your higher education cover letter to the college or university’s specific needs, goals, and mission.
-Whether you are targeting an Executive Director position or applying for an Adjunct Professor posting, being able to directly relate your skills and expertise to the institution’s needs will go a long way when your application is being assessed.
+Whether targeting an Executive Director position or applying for an Adjunct Professor posting, directly relating your skills and expertise to the institution’s needs will go a long way when your application is assessed.

 Even if some of your research does not come through in your cover letter, this is excellent preparation for the interview you are setting yourself up for with a professionally written cover letter.
-You will be better equipped to answer questions such as “Why this job?” and “How are you qualified?” if you have a thorough understanding of what the position requires.
+You will be better equipped to answer questions such as “Why this job?” and “How are you qualified?” if you thoroughly understand what the position requires.

-Dive into the college or university’s website to find key institutional characteristics, strategic goals, needs, and educational mission.
-This is also the place you will discover the institution’s “language.”
-Try to mimic the wording you find in your cover letter to the website and job description.
+Dive into the college or university’s website to find vital institutional characteristics, strategic goals, needs, and educational missions.
+This is also where you will discover the institution’s “language.”
+Try to mimic the wording in your cover letter to the website and job description.
 This may set you apart from other applicants.
 You have put in that extra effort to understand better what the position entails and how it positions itself in the educational world.

 Tailor Your Cover Letter for the Position

-Just because you may be sending out your resume and cover letter to multiple institutions, do not let the faculties know this by submitting a generic template cover letter.
-If you have done your due diligence in learning what the position entails, you should tailor your cover letter to the specific job.
-The easiest way to do this is to include the college or university name in your letter.
+Because you may be sending out your resume and cover letter to multiple institutions, do not inform the faculties by submitting a generic template cover letter.
+If you have diligently learned the position, you should tailor your cover letter to the job.
+The easiest way is to include the college or university name in your letter.

-Additionally, ensure you address the college’s particular needs with your accomplishments; this will show the hiring committee that not only are you familiar with their goals, but you have the experience to back up your self-marketing.
+Additionally, ensure you address the college’s particular needs with your accomplishments; this will show the hiring committee that you are familiar with their goals and have the experience to back up your self-marketing.

-If you take the extra time to tailor your cover letter to the position you are applying for, be it the Dean of Students or Director of Communications, you are increasing your chances of being selected for an interview.
+Suppose you take the extra time to tailor your cover letter to the position you are applying for, be it the Dean of Students or Director of Communications.
+In that case, you increase your chances of being selected for an interview.